GMH-Code/Quake-WASM/README.md

 This version does *not* include the x86 assembler code.
 Instead, the cross-platform C substitutes are swapped in, and optimised compiler settings are used.  *Quake-WASM* doesn't have the x86 advantage in WebAssembly, however, it *does* have the advantage of being able to run across different CPU architectures without recompilation, such as on ARM CPUs.

+### GLQuake vs Quake

+GLQuake performs 2 to 3.5 times as fast as Quake when running in WebGL.
+This is dependent on hardware, scene complexity, and other events being processed.
+The game can also handle higher resolutions with greater ease.
+In my opinion, this version looks far better.

 Mods and QuakeC Support
 -----------------------

 Mods written in QuakeC, which worked in the original version of Quake, should also run in WebAssembly.

-Custom maps, models, textures, sounds, textures and animated sprites should also work, especially if they worked on the original DOS or Windows versions.
+Custom maps, models, textures, sounds, and animated sprites should also work, especially if they worked on the original DOS or Windows versions.

 Saving is supported, even when hosting several mods on the same URL.
 This works exactly the same way as the desktop version, except user data is kept in a separate location.